 You can withdraw from your course at any other time.

-You may be responsible for payment of some, or all, of the course fees if you start your course.
-This depends on the date that you withdraw.
+You may be responsible for the payment of some, or all, of the course fees if you start your course.
+It depends on the date that you withdraw.

 Our registered address is Canterbury Christ Church University, Rochester House, St. Georges Place, Canterbury, Kent, CT1 1UT.

 We are a Registered Company limited by guarantee (No: 4793659) and a Registered Charity (No: 1098136).